Sweetoos/ptp_bme280/README.md

-# STM32 with CMake
+# BME280 for uni

 Code was written on linux, so you need to change a couple of things if you wanna use it on windows

 ## TODO
-fix flashing
+fix timers

 To setup